 RE/MAX first partnered with Children’s Miracle Network Hospitals in 1992 and has shown significant support to our patients ever since—most notably through their Miracle Home Program, their flagship fundraising initiative that provides associates the opportunity to make a donation on behalf of every transaction.
 In addition, local RE/MAX offices coordinate 5K runs, golf tournaments, and other special events benefiting LCH.
 The Pediatric Emergency Room at Levine Children’s Hospital, the first 24-hour pediatric emergency department in the region, is named in honor of RE/MAX.

 Since 1994, Rite Aid’s annual Miracle Balloon campaign and other fundraising efforts have raised millions of dollars for Children’s Miracle Network Hospitals.
 The creativity and commitment from store managers and associates is evident in the golf tournaments, garage sales, car washes and numerous other events that benefit the 117 Children’s Miracle Network Hospitals in the communities where Rite Aid does business.
-Locally, around 85 Rite Aid locations, including a distribution center, fundraise for Levine Children’s Hospital.
+Locally, approximately 85 Rite Aid locations, including a distribution center, fundraise for Levine Children’s Hospital.

 Speedway Children's Charities